 - Click HERE for Replacement Engines

-SCROLL DOWN FOR INFO ON IDENTIFYING YOUR TRACTOR MODEL!!
+SCROLL DOWN FOR INFO ON IDENTIFYING YOUR BCS TRACTOR MODEL!!

 When calling, it is best if you know your Tractor Model Number, but unfortunately most of the model numbers are hard to find on any BCS machine produced before 2004, because before 2004, BCS did NOT stamp the tractor model number into the transmission case; instead the model number was on a decal located either on the handlebars, or, if it is an old enough model, on the plastic engine “hood” (Acme engines only).

-What you WILL find stamped into the transmission cases of pre-1995 BCS machines are serial numbers (which always have a star at each end) and a transmission “casting code”, which many people assume is a model number (see photos below).
-On 600, 700, 800 and 900 series BCS machines, these numbers are located on the upper curved side of the gearbox / transmission casing, near the engine (upper “right” side of case, if standing on the PTO end of the tractor)
+What you WILL find stamped into the transmission cases of pre-1995 BCS machines are serial numbers (which always have a star at each end) and a transmission “casting code”, which many people wrongfully assume is a model number (see photos below).
+On 600, 700, 800 and 900 series BCS machines manufactured up until roughly 2020, these numbers are located on the upper curved side of the gearbox / transmission casing, near the engine (upper “right” side of case, if standing on the PTO end of the tractor) (on machines manufactured after roughly 2020, BCS has affixed a model / serial number “ID plate” on the LEFT side of the transmission (viewed from the PTO end of the tractor)

 - BCS7126 = Model 715 (oldest age range)

 - BCS7154 = Model 715 (middle age range)

 - BCS7169 = Model 715 (newest age range)

 - BCS7433 = Model 725 OR 735 (oldest age range) - 735 has brakes, 725 does not

 - BCS7454 = Model 725 OR 735 (middle age range) - 735 has brakes, 725 does not